Beaches of Hong Kong: Water quality grading system

-Grade 1 means that the water qualities of the beaches are good.
-The amount of E. coli is no more than 24 counts per 100 mL of beach water.
-Also no related case of skin and gastrointestinal illnesses has been reported by swimmers who have swum at these beaches.
+Grade 1 means that the water quality of the beaches is good, with an E. coli count of no more than 24 per 100 mL of beach water and no known cases of skin or gastrointestinal illnesses among swimmers there.

-Grade 2 means that the water qualities of the beaches are fair.
-The amount of E. coli is about 25 – 180 counts per 100 mL of beach water.
-Also the rate of skin and gastrointestinal illnesses is no more than 10 cases per 1000 swimmers.
+Grade 2 means that the water quality of the beaches is fair, with an E. coli count of 25–180 per 100 mL of beach water and no more than 10 reported cases of skin and gastrointestinal illnesses per 1000 swimmers.

-Grade 3 means that the water qualities of the beaches are poor.
-The amount of E. coli is about 181 – 610 counts per 100 mL of beach water.
-Also the rate of skin and gastrointestinal illnesses is about 11 – 15 cases per 1000 swimmers.
+Grade 3 means that the water quality of the beaches is poor, with an E. coli count of 181–610 per 100 mL of beach water and 11–15 reported cases of skin and gastrointestinal illnesses per 1000 swimmers.

-Grade 4 means that the water quality is very poor.
-The amount of E. coli is greater than 610 counts per 100 mL of beach water.
+Grade 4 means that the water quality is very poor, with an E. coli count greater than 610 per 100 mL of beach water.
 Also the rate of skin and gastrointestinal illnesses is greater than 15 cases per 1000 swimmers.
-As a result, swimmers are advised not to swim at Grade 4 beaches.
+As a result, swimming is not advised at Grade 4 beaches.